moxystudio/node-proper-lockfile/README.md

     // Call the provided unlock function when you're done unlock();

-    // Note that you can optionally handle unlock errors though it's not really
+    // Note that you can optionally handle unlock errors
-    // necessary, since it will eventually get stale /*unlock(function (err) {
+    // Though it's not really since it will eventually get stale /*unlock(function (err) {
         // At this point the lock was effectively released or an error
         // ocurred while removing it